exoscale/cli/README.md

 You can find your API credentials in the *Account* section of the [Exoscale Console](https://portal.exoscale.com/account/profile/api).

-The configuration file and all assets created during `exo` operations will be saved in the `.exoscale` folder inside your home directory.
+The configuration file and all assets created during `exo` operations will be saved in the `.config/exoscale` folder inside your home directory.

 ## Usage